wpilibsuite/frc-docs/source/docs/software/old-commandbased/what-is-command-based.rst

 How It Works - Running Commands
 -------------------------------

-After checking for new commands, the scheduler proceeds through the list of active commands and calls the execute() and isFinished() methods on each command.
+After checking for new commands, the scheduler proceeds through the list of active commands and calls the ``execute()`` and ``isFinished()`` methods on each command.
 Notice that the apparent concurrent execution is done without the use of threads or tasks which would add complexity to the program.
 Each command simply has some code to execute (execute method) to move it further along towards its goal and a method (isFinished) that determines if the command has reached the goal.
 The execute and isFinished methods are just called repeatedly.

 Command Groups
 --------------

-.. todo:: Replace links

 More complex commands can be built up from simpler commands.
 For example, shooting a disc may be a long sequence of commands that are executed one after another.
 Maybe some of these commands in the sequence can be executed concurrently.
 Command groups are commands, but instead of having an isFinished and execute method, they have a list of other commands to execute.
 This allows more complex operations to be built up out of simpler operations, a basic principle in programming.
 Each of the individual smaller commands can be easily tested first, then the group can be tested.
-More information on command groups can be found in the Creating groups of commands article.
+More information on command groups can be found in the :doc:`Creating groups of commands article <creating-groups-commands>`.